tymenschreuder/Kaggle_Solutions/README.md

 1. Use Google Cloud or Amazon AWS as computing platform

+#### A quick benchmark run
+Use Random Forst (100 trees) without any feature enginnering to generate a quick submission.
+This submission can be used as a benchmark for further improvement.

 #### Exploratory data analysis
 1. Calculate summary statistics.
 -. total number of samples and variables
 -. number of missing values and zeros
--. mean, sd, min, max values for continuous variable
+-. mean, sd, min, max values for continuous variables
 -. number of unqiue values/categories for categorial variables
 2. Plot

 ---
 ## Section two: Kaggle winner solutions and some useful tutorials